beemarie/10mintutorials/container/README.md

 # Code Engine Application with Secret

 IBM Cloud Code Engine enables you to run your applications, jobs, or containers on a managed serverless platform.
 Workloads auto-scale and you will only pay for the resources you use.
-In this quick tutorial, you will create a Code Engine Application that will write a URL into Cloud Object Storage.
+In this quick tutorial, you will create a Code Engine Application that will write an image into Cloud Object Storage.
+The application will accept a URL to an imgae, download that image, and then store it in your Cloud Object Storage bucket.

 ## Before You Begin
 You will need the following prerequisites to complete this tutorial.

 1. IBM Cloud Account
-1. IBM Cloud CLI
-1. IBM Cloud Code Engine CLI Plugin

 ## Provision an Instance of Cloud Object Storage and create a new bucket